-There's always an exhilarating thrill to be had when entering Melbourne's hive of bustling, creative laneways with their covert boutiques, famed restaurants, hole-in-the-wall cafes and astonishing bars.
+It's always a thrill entering Melbourne's hive of bustling, creative laneways, with their covert boutiques, famed restaurants, hole-in-the-wall cafes and astonishing bars.

 Never forget those tried and true laneways, favoured for their reliability.
-Meyer's Place still hosts the eponymous bar plus no-fuss Italian amico Waiters Restaurant, while the Pellegrini's welcome to Crossley Street is an institution.
+Meyers Place still hosts the eponymous bar plus no-fuss Italian amico Waiters Restaurant, while the Pellegrini's welcome to Crossley Street is an institution.
 Hardware Lane, Degraves Street and Centre Place are vying to feed you and ensure you look the part.

 On the off chance that a tiny laneway isn't hiding a boozy dens or caffeine lairs, you're likely to find colourful street art as part of the annual Laneway Commissions.
 See anything from neon animals in Cocker Alley to video installations in Manchester Lane and paste-ups in Westwood Place.

 More secret art can be uncovered in the galleries that line Guildford Lane.
 Duck into the old red-brick furniture warehouses and printing suppliers and find lofts showcasing temporary exhibitions, and stop for video art at Screen Space.